 Elsinore Fault Zone: Located in the northeast part of the county, this fault follows a general line east of the Santa Ana Mountains into Mexico.
 The main trace of the Elsinore Fault zone is about 112 miles long.
 The last major earthquake on this fault occurred in 1910 (M 6.0), and the interval between major ruptures is estimated to be about 250 years.
 SCEC reports probable earthquake magnitudes for the main trace of the Elsinore fault to be in the range of 6.5 to 7.5.
-At the northern end of the Elsinore Fault zone, the fault splits into two segments: the 25 mile long Whittier Fault (probable magnitudes between 6.0 and 7.0).
+At the northern end of the Elsinore Fault zone, the fault splits into two segments: the 25 mile long Whittier Fault (probable magnitudes between 6.0 and 7.2), and the 25 mile long Chino Fault (probable magnitudes between 6.0 and 7.0).